futureoceanslab/FOL_Studygroup/Sessions/Data Manipulation/readme.md

 # Instructions

-1. **Session Matterials:** Get the workshop materials: Go to the repository and click on the "fork" button to create an independent copy within your own GitHub account.
+1. **Session Materials:** Get the workshop materials: Go to the repository and click on the "fork" button to create an independent copy within your own GitHub account.
 Alternately, click on the "clone or download" button.

-2. **csv files:** All csv files are located in the *Data* folder ( *Alaska.csv*)
+2. **Data:** Go to http://www.seaaroundus.org/data/#/fishing-entity/165?chart=catch-chart&dimension=eez&measure=tonnage&limit=10 and download the *Catches by EEZ by the fleets of Spain*.
+Move it to the Data folder and call it "SAU_Catch_Spain.csv"

 4. **Necessary Packages:**